 One cup of fresh cranberries contains 46 calories, according to the USDA.
 If you like them raw, they’re a great low-calorie snack — but their tart flavor makes them an acquired taste.
 Use them in cooking and baking to add a pop of flavor while not adding a lot of calories, as in these recipes:

-Cranberries and cranberry juice have long been associated with preventing UTIs, and scientists are beginning to understand why.
+Cranberries and cranberry juice have long been associated with preventing UTIs.
 There’s a substance in cranberries that prevents “infection-causing bacteria from sticking to the urinary tract walls,” according to WebMD.